East Witton Church of St John the Evangelist

 A casual comment made by my paternal Grandfather Thomas suggested that we originally came over with the Spanish Armada, whereas I think that Italy is a more likely alternative.
 However the evidence proves that my own ancestors came from Uredale or Yoredale and Coverdale and that the VAYRO and VARO ancestors have intermingled with families such as POUNDER, BERRY, LYE, WALKER, HARDCASTLE and HORNER from 1650 onwards.

-In over twenty years I have never found anyone rich or famous, but if large headstones are an indicator of wealth in 19 th Century Britain then some of those who lie in East Witton, and Masham Churchyards may well have been more than simple farm hinds.
+In over 40 years I have never found anyone rich or famous, but if large headstones are an indicator of wealth in 19 th Century Britain then some of those who lie in East Witton, and Masham Churchyards may well have been more than simple farm hinds.

 Headstone for William Vayro (of Jervaulx) in East Witton and a Victorian Funeral Card